Anne McGinty: Biography

-McGinty (born June 29, 1945) writes for bands of all levels, including elementary and middle school bands.
+McGinty writes for bands of all levels, including elementary and middle school bands.
 She has written compositions and arrangements for concert band, string orchestra, flute, and flute ensembles.
-In 1987 McGinty and her husband John Edmondson formed Queenwood Publications.
+In 1987, McGinty and her husband, John Edmondson, formed Queenwood Publications.
 They managed the creation, production, promotion, and international sales and distribution of the catalog.
-In March 2002 they sold their company to the Neil A. Kjos Music Company.
-She later opened her own publishing company, McGinty Music.
+In March 2002, they sold their company to the Neil A. Kjos Music Company.
+McGinty later opened her own publishing company, McGinty Music.
 McGinty is a member of the American Society of Composers and a member of the National Flute Association, where she served for two years on the board of directors.

 Education

-Anne McGinty (born June 29, 1945) started her education at Ohio State University.
-At OSU Donald McGinnis was her mentor, band director, and flute teacher.
+McGinty started her education at Ohio State University.
+At OSU, Donald McGinnis was McGinty's mentor, band director, and flute teacher.
 She left OSU to pursue her career in flute performance.
-During her time off she played the flute with the Tucson Symphony Orchestra.
+During her time off, McGinty played the flute with the Tucson Symphony Orchestra.
 She later returned to Duquesne University to receive her Bachelor of Music, and Master of Music.
-At Duquesne she focused on flute performance, music theory and her compositions.
-There she also studied flute and chamber music with Bernard Goldberg, and composition with Joseph Willcox Jenkins.
+At Duquesne, McGinty focused on flute performance, music theory and her compositions.
+There, she also studied flute and chamber music with Bernard Goldberg, and composition with Joseph Willcox Jenkins.